Dr. Kristen Willmott

 Jen graduated Cum Laude from Dartmouth College where she studied Psychology and Government.
 At Dartmouth, Jen conducted research in an Affective-Cognitive Neuroscience Laboratory and was awarded a Presidential Scholarship in Psychology.
 She also worked as an Editorial Intern at Columbia Journalism Review and served as an Apprentice Teacher in introductory Spanish courses.
 After graduating, Jen worked in the digital marketing department of a publishing company in New York City before moving to Boston to work as a mental health counselor and researcher in a Boston-area hospital.
 In addition to her role as Senior Counselor, Jen is pursing a doctorate in clinical psychology at University of North Carolina at Chapel Hill.

 Rohail graduated Cum Laude from Dartmouth College and double majored in Government and Philosophy.
 At Dartmouth, he received the Dean’s Plate Award for Leadership, the Politics & Law Research Fellowship, and the Rockefeller Center for Public Policy First-Year Fellowship.
-Rohail also studied at the London School of Economics, where he researched the impact of 19th century Japanese foreign relations on Korean xenophobia and the significance of Thucydides in international relations theory.
-After graduation, Rohail worked in the President’s Office at Dartmouth on strategic planning for new initiatives.
-He continued his interest blending philanthropy and finance at an international development agency in Washington, D.C. before moving to their field offices in South Asia.
-In addition to his role as a Senior Counselor, Rohail is attending graduate school in public policy at the University of Chicago.
+Rohail also studied at the London School of Economics, where he researched the significance of Thucydides in international relations theory.
+After graduation, Rohail worked in the President’s Office at Dartmouth on strategic investment planning for new philanthropic initiatives.
+He continued his interest blending philanthropy and finance by working in impact investing at an international development agency.
+In addition to his role as a Senior Counselor, Rohail is a joint degree MBA/MPP candidate at the University of Chicago’s Booth School of Business and Harris School of Public Policy.
+He currently serves as the Graduate Student Liaison to the UChicago Board of Trustees.

 Information Research Specialist